Sankhyatronics/bytefeed/LinerRegressionAlgorithms.md

 # Understanding Liner Regression Algorithms in Machine Learning

-**Introduction:**
+## Introduction:

 Machine learning empowers computers to discern patterns and make predictions based on data.
 An integral facet of machine learning is regression analysis, a set of techniques employed for forecasting a continuous outcome variable using one or more predictor variables.

-**What is Regression?**
+## What is Regression?

 Regression is a form of "Supervised Machine Learning."
 It is a statistical method that seeks to establish a relationship between a 'target' and one or more independent variables (features or predictors).
 The objective is to construct a model capable of accurately predicting the target variable based on the given features.
 The output of a regression model is a continuous value, rendering it suitable for tasks such as predicting prices, sales, or any other numerical quantity.

-**Liner Regression Algorithms**
+## Liner Regression Algorithms

 Linear regression stands out as one of the simplest and most widely utilized regression algorithms.
 It presupposes a linear relationship between the independent and dependent variables.
 The model articulates this relationship with a straight line, where coefficients determine the slope and intercept.

-Understanding the Linear Regression Algorithm with Sample Data:
+### Understanding the Linear Regression Algorithm with Sample Data:

-1. Select the training data which we want to use for Liner Regression.
+#### Step 1.
+Select the training data which we want to use for Liner Regression.
 Split the data in two sets.
 The first dataset is used to train the algorithm, while the second set serves for validation on the trained model.

 Sample Coffee Sale Data with Temperature: